jynn7/Video-Converter/README.md

 - Windows operating system
 - FFmpeg: Users must compile or download FFmpeg binaries (see instructions below).

+## About the Project
+This project was developed to make it easier to convert video files, especially those encoded with modified FFmpeg, such as FLV over HEVC, into playable formats like MP4 in bulk.
+The application provides a user-friendly interface that simplifies the process, allowing users to quickly convert multiple video files with just a few clicks.

 ## Getting Started
 ### 1. Clone the Repository
 ```bash